Passiflora edulis

-Passiflora edulis, commonly known as passion fruit, is a vine species of passion flower native to southern Brazil through Paraguay and northern Argentina.
+Passiflora edulis, commonly known as passion fruit, is a vine species of passion flower.
+The fruit is a pepo, a type of botanical berry, round to oval, either yellow or dark purple at maturity, with a soft to firm, juicy interior filled with numerous seeds.

+The plant is native to the region of southern Brazil through Paraguay to northern Argentina.
 It is cultivated commercially in tropical and subtropical areas for its sweet, seedy fruit.
-The fruit is a pepo, a type of berry, round to oval, either yellow or dark purple at maturity, with a soft to firm, juicy interior filled with numerous seeds.
-The fruit is both eaten and juiced, with the juice often added to other fruit juices to enhance aroma.
+This is both eaten and juiced, with the juice often added to other fruit juices to enhance aroma.

 Etymology

-The passion fruit is so called because it is one of the many species of passion flower, the English translation of the Latin genus name, Passiflora.
+The passion fruit is so called because it is the fruit of one of the many species of passion flower, the English translation of the Latin genus name, Passiflora.
 Around 1700, the name was given by missionaries in Brazil as an educational aid while trying to convert the indigenous inhabitants to Christianity; its name was flor das cinco chagas or "flower of the five wounds" to illustrate the crucifixion of Christ, with other plant components also named after an emblem in the Passion of Jesus.

 Description

 Passiflora edulis is a perennial vine; tendrils are borne in leaf axils, and have a red or purple hue when young.
 There are two main varieties: a purple-fruited type, P. edulis f. edulis, and the yellow-fruited P. edulis f. flavicarpa.

 Usually the vine produces a single flower 5–7.5 cm wide at each node.
 The flower has 5 oblong, green sepals and 5 white petals.
-The sepals and petals are 4-6mm in length and form a fringe.
+The sepals and petals are 4–6 mm in length and form a fringe.
 The base of the flower is a rich purple with 5 stamens, an ovary, and a branched style.
 The styles bend backward and the stigmas, which are located on top of the styles, have a very distinct head.

-The fruit produced is entirely fleshy (making it botanically a berry), and is spherical to ovoid.
-The outside color of the berry ranges from dark-purple with fine white specks to light yellow.
+The fruit produced is a pepo and entirely fleshy (making it botanically a berry) and is spherical to ovoid.
+The outside color of the pepo ranges from dark purple with fine white specks to light yellow.
 The fruit is 4–7.5 cm in diameter; purple fruits are smaller, weighing around 35 grams, while yellow fruits are closer to 80 grams.
 The smooth, leathery rind is 9–13 mm thick, including a thick layer of pith.
-Within the berry, there are typically 250 brown seeds, each 2.4 mm in length.
+Within the pepo, there are typically 250 brown seeds, each 2.4 mm in length.
 Each seed is surrounded by a membranous sac filled with pulpy juice.
 The flavor of the juice is slightly acidic and musky.
 The passion fruit's flavor can be compared to the guava fruit.